🇨🇦 Charities in Canada

 Charities and nonprofits in Canada

-Canada has approximately 86,000 registered charities and tens of thousands of additional nonprofits, regulated federally by the Canada Revenue Agency (CRA).
+Canada has more than 85,000 charities registered with the Canada Revenue Agency (CRA), plus tens of thousands of additional nonprofits.
 The sector spans health, education, religion, poverty relief, Indigenous community services, and international development.
 Whether you are looking for a comprehensive list of Canadian charities, a CRA charity registry lookup, a T3010 financial database, or a single verified Canadian nonprofit to donate to, GiveRadar consolidates official registration data, T3010 financials, governance information, news coverage, and an independent integrity score for every charity.
 Read about how GiveRadar works before you give.

 How charities are registered in Canada